-Figure 6.
-Beam loss distribution along the beam line from the DTL entrance to the SCL entrance.
+Figure 6: Beam loss distribution along the beam line from the DTL to the HEBT during the latest run.
 Same beam parameters as in Fig. 5.
+Dashed blue line shows radiation dose rate corresponding to 1W/m at design beam parameters.